-Sending email messages to LISTSERV containing commands and sending email to the list to post messages is sometimes confusing for people new to mailing lists.
+S ending email messages to LISTSERV containing commands and sending email to the list to post messages is sometimes confusing for people new to mailing lists.
 Because LISTSERV is such a powerful and feature-rich program, there are many different keywords and keyword values that can be set for mailing lists.
 To simplify this process, L-Soft has created a Web interface for list owners and subscribers, providing a centralized location for interaction with LISTSERV.
 The Web interface allows list owners to manage their lists, post to their lists, review archives, and run reports on list activity.
 The Web interface allows subscribers to manage their subscriptions, post to lists, and review archives.

-LISTSERV 15.0 has a completely revamped Web Administration Interface, making LISTSERV administration significantly easier.
-It is now possible to change many LISTSERV site configuration settings "on the fly", although some changes may still require a restart of the server before they are recognized.
+LISTSERV's Web Administration Interface makes LISTSERV administration significantly easier, letting you change many LISTSERV site configuration settings "on the fly", although some changes may still require a restart of the server before they are recognized.